ravendb/docs/version_2/docs/Appendixes/lucene-indexes-usage.markdown

 {CODE using_custom_analyzers@Appendixes\LuceneIndexesUsage.cs /}

-{NOTE You can also use the `typeof(SimpleAnalyzer).FullName` intead of `AssemblyQualifiedName` but this will work only with lucene built-in indexes. `AssemblyQualifiedName` is required for your custom indexes. /}
+{NOTE You can also use the `typeof(SimpleAnalyzer).FullName` intead of `AssemblyQualifiedName` but this will work only with Lucene's built-in indexes. `AssemblyQualifiedName` is required for your custom indexes. /}

 The output of the built-in analyzers are shown below, they are all tokenizing the following text: